cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-pipelines.rst

 As mentioned in :ref:`creating pipelines <cdap-pipelines-creating-pipelines>`, there are two different methods for creating pipeline applications:

-1. Using the CDAP Application Studio
+1. Using the CDAP Studio
 #.
 Using command line tools (such as ``curl``, the CDAP CLI, or the CDAP UI)

 Using comamnd line tools, pipelines can be created using the :ref:`Lifecycle RESTful API